Home / Blog / Solar Battery Costs WA: Price, Savings & Payback – Are They Worth It? | Updated: October 2025

 Conclusion: Are Solar Batteries Worth it in WA?

 Yes, for many WA households it’s a good investment, but it depends.
 With the 2025 federal discount and WA rebates, a 6.6 kW + 10 kWh example typically produces a whole-system simple payback of 7–8 years.
-The battery-only payback under conservative Perth (Synergy) tariffs is longer (14 years) unless you:

-1. shift more evening load
+1. Shift more evening load

-2. qualify for large WA rebates (Horizon-style)
+2. Qualify for large WA rebates (Horizon-style)

-3. face a higher retail tariff
+3. Face a higher retail tariff

 In practice: state rebates, VPP payments and how many kWh you shift nightly are the biggest levers that shorten payback.